-Once you are redirected to https://hostname.domain.com:8243/s1/home, you should see a padlock sign in front of the URL.
+Go to https://hostname.domain.com:8243/sl/home and login as admin/admin (if LDAP is not enabled).
+You should see a padlock sign in front of the URL.
 This indicates that the CA certificate was validated and that the site is secure.
+This may require clearing the browser cache.

-Viewing a Java Keystore File
+Viewing a Java keystore file